 What is a Trademark?

-A trademark is a symbol which serve to differentiate the goods or services created or offered by one business from those of other firms.
+A trademark is a symbol that serves to differentiate the goods or services created or offered by one business from those of other firms.
 There is no requirement for any business to begin using a trademark at any time.

 However, the registration of a trademark is very much advised because such registration provides distinct benefits beyond those gained by those who have not undergone the process of trademark registration.